ShengChangYang/ShengChangYang.github.io/slides/What's different in 3.0 RxJava/What's different in 3.0 RxJava.md

 In 1.x and 2.x, calling the `CompositeException.getCause()` method resulted in a generation of a chain of exceptions from the internal list of aggregated exceptions.
 This was mainly done because Java 6 lacks the suppressed exception feature of Java 7+ exceptions.
 However, the implementation was possibly mutating exceptions or, sometimes, unable to establish a chain at all.
 Given the source of the original contribution of the method, it was risky to fix the issues with it in 2.x.

-With 3.x, the method constructs a cause exception that when asked for a stacktrace, generates an output without touching the aggregated exceptions (which is IDE friendly and should be navigable):
+With 3.x, the method constructs a cause exception that when asked for a stacktrace, generates an output without touching the aggregated exceptions (which is IDE friendly and should be navigable).

 ---